It’s only natural to freak out a little when you realize the car radio won’t turn off when the door opens.

 A factory radio will be cheaper and easier to install.
 An aftermarket radio will be expensive because you’ll need more than just a radio to make it work.
-Think wire harness, better speakers, amplifiers, and other specialty equipment.
+Think wire harnesses, better speakers, amplifiers, and other special equipment.

 You will also need to decide if you want a new radio or a used one.